teamhimeh/RouteMapMaker/README.md

 Welcome to RouteMapMaker!
 This application enables you to make beautiful route-map very easily.
 To download execute files and get more information, please visit http://wikiwiki.jp/routemapmake/ (Sorry, Japanese Only.)

 This application have been developed without github.
-Only ver10.2 and older versions are recorded on git.
-To use older versions, please download them from wiki site.
+Only ver10.2 and later versions are recorded on git.
+To use earlier versions, please download them from wiki site.

 RouteMapMaker can be used, changed, re-distributed under CC BY-NC 4.0 license(https://creativecommons.org/licenses/by-nc/4.0/).